Skip to content

 A brightly-lit office, by comparison, puts out only a paltry 20,000 LUX.
 Getting outside to burn off the brain fog and clear your mind before work is an excellent practice, or add outdoor morning workouts to further increase the benefits.

-There was also an article in Cell lately showing the effect witnessing sunrise and sunset have on mood and general life outlook.
+There was also an article in Cell lately showing the effect witnessing sunrise and sunset has on mood and general life outlook.
 Long story short, it makes everything better [11], from mood to processing speed.
 However, the researchers observed significant benefits after two weeks or repeating the behavior only.
-Meaning if it makes you happy to rise with the sun and look at sunsets every now and again, the science says it’s likely to make you even happier while increasing your processing speed if you do it regularly.
+This means if it makes you happy to rise with the sun and look at sunsets now and again, the science says it’s likely to make you even happier while increasing your processing speed if you do it regularly.

 However, there can always be too much of a good thing.
 Certain biohackers will warn you that blue light can mess with your sleep, as it suppresses the release of melatonin.
 It can delay the onset and reduce the quality and duration of sleep.
 For these reasons, it’s a good idea to wear glasses that block blue light when you’re watching TV or using electronics at night.
 They don’t need to be fully dark red.
 Any degree of shading will help to some extent.